wireapp/wire-server-deploy/terraform/modules/aws-dns-records/README.md

 }
 ```

-If not further specified, it created entries for the following FQDNs:
+If not further specified, it creates entries for the following FQDNs:

 * `nginz-https.staging.example.com`
 * `nginz-ssl.staging.example.com`